This post may contain affiliate links. Please read our disclosure policy.

-This Chicken Enchilada Soup recipe is so creamy, thick, and easy to make.
+My Chicken Enchilada Soup is an easy one-pot dish that’s creamy, thick, and so delicious.
 Loaded with hearty shredded chicken and beans, it is a crowd-pleasing soup that’s full of your favorite Mexican flavors and very comforting and delicious.

 Reasons to love this soup